javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 It copies all properties of `user` into the empty object and returns it.
 Actually, the same as the loop, but shorter.

-Till now we assumed that all properties of `user` are primitive.
+Until now we assumed that all properties of `user` are primitive.
 But properties can be references to other objects.
 What to do with them?

 Like this:
 ```js run